 Wells, Maine

 Wells is a quiet coastal community and one of the oldest towns in Maine.
 The Amtrak station is about 3.5 miles from the beach, where there are many places to stay.
-Rental cars are not in close proximity to the station, but you can get a cab.
+You’ll need to use the RideMaine shuttle service to get around (rideshare can be limited).

 Choose Wells as your destination if you want to visit any of the below attractions: